MA Animation

 Discover our campuses and the wealth of facilities provided for our students.

-Past students have gained employment and worked on productions throughout the world with companies such as: Aardman Animations, Wonky, Rumpus, Sun and Moon, Wild Seed Studios and Blue Zoo.
+You’ll have the opportunity to enter or continue employment in the animation industry.
+You might run your own business, or progress to PhD study at UWE Bristol or elsewhere.
+Past students have gained employment and worked on productions throughout the world with companies such as: Aardman Animations, Wonky, Rumpus, Sun and Moon, Wild Seed Studios, Blue Zoo and Laika.

 See our funding pages for more information.